Placement Process

 and max_y_position

-max_x_position <= old_max_x_position * relaxation_factor
+MAX_WIDTH <= old_max_x_position * relaxation_factor

-max_y_position <= old_max_y_position * relaxation_factor
+MAX_HEIGHT <= old_max_y_position * relaxation_factor

 We then post all the constraints similar to the optimal placement process with some additional constraints described below.

-First, we compute the distance matrix between all the connected alimps by computing their manhattan distance of their input/output port position.
+First, we calculate x and y positions for each edge source and target.
+We then compute the distance matrix between all the connected alimps by computing their manhattan distance of their input/output port position.
+Lastly, we compute the weighted distance matrix by multiplying the distance matrix with the connectivity factor of each connection.

 Objective Function